egc112/ddwrt/adblock/readme.md

        `/jffs/ddwrt-adblock.sh &`
       if placed on USB then "Save USB" ; if jffs2 is used then : "Save Startup"
       Depending on the speed of your router or use of VPN, you might need to precede the command with: sleep 20
-   7. add the following to the "additional dnsmasq options" field on the
+   6. add the following to the "additional dnsmasq options" field on the
       services page:
        `conf-dir=/tmp/blocklists`
        `/tmp/blocklists` is the directory where the blocklists are placed and can be checked
-   9. modify options e.g. URL list, MYWHITELIST and MYBLACKLIST:
+   7. modify options e.g. URL list, MYWHITELIST and MYBLACKLIST:
         vi /jffs/ddwrt-adblock.sh
 	or edit with WinSCP
-   10. (optional) enable cron (administration->management) and add the
+   8. (optional) enable cron (administration->management) and add the
         following job (runs daily at 4 a.m.):
         0 4 * * * root /jffs/ddwrt-adblock.sh
-   11. reboot
+   9. reboot
+   10. Debug by removing the # on the second line of the script, view with: `grep -i adblock /var/log/messages`